aaronobandoporfolio/semiconductor-trade-labor-analysis-usa-2025/README.md

 ## Insights & Use Cases

-- **Startups and CEOs**: Identify cost-saving trade routes and labor-efficient regions.
-For instance, Mexico benefits from **zero MFN tariffs under USMCA**, making it a competitive hub for electronics assembly and semiconductor-related imports.
-By contrast, China faces a **25% Section 301 tariff penalty**, which significantly raises landed costs and incentivizes U.S. firms to diversify sourcing toward allies and nearshoring partners.
+- **Startups and CEOs**: Identify more cost-effective trade routes and regions with labor efficiency.
+For example, Mexico benefits from **zero MFN tariffs under USMCA**, making it a competitive hub for **electronics assembly and semiconductor-related activities**.
+In contrast, China faces a **25% penalty under Section 301**, which significantly raises import costs and motivates U.S. companies to diversify sourcing toward allies and nearshoring partners.

-- **Recruiters**: Pinpoint metro areas where semiconductor employment is expanding.
-According to recent industry reports, U.S. hubs like **Phoenix, Austin, and Albany** are seeing rapid growth in semiconductor fabrication and R&D jobs, while **Malaysia, Germany, and Japan** remain critical external partners.
+- **Recruiters**: Detect metropolitan areas where semiconductor employment is growing.
+Recent reports show that U.S. hubs such as **Phoenix, Austin, and Albany** are experiencing rapid growth in manufacturing and R&D jobs, while **Malaysia, Germany, and Japan** remain critical external partners.
 Aligning talent pipelines with these hotspots ensures workforce readiness for both domestic production and international supply chain management.

-- **Policy Analysts**: Evaluate how tariff structures and concentrated value chains affect resilience.
-OECD data shows that **75% of semiconductor trade value is concentrated in just five countries**, underscoring systemic risk.
-Malaysia’s dominance in U.S. imports (55–65% share in 2025) highlights both efficiency and vulnerability.
-Analysts can use this insight to model scenarios where geopolitical shocks or natural disasters disrupt supply, and to assess how diversification toward Brazil, India, and Israel could mitigate exposure.
+- **Policy Analysts**: Assess how tariff structures and concentrated value chains affect resilience.
+OECD data shows that **75% of semiconductor trade value is concentrated in just five countries**, highlighting systemic risk.
+Malaysia’s dominance in U.S. imports (55–65% in 2025) reflects efficiency but also vulnerability.
+Analysts can use this insight to model scenarios of geopolitical disruption or natural disasters, and evaluate how diversification toward **Brazil, India, and Israel** could mitigate exposure.

-- **Data Scientists**: Explore cross-domain modeling opportunities by linking trade flows, labor costs, and logistics data.
-For example, combining **UN Comtrade import values** with **freight mode data (air vs. sea)** and **tariff schedules** enables predictive modeling of supply chain risks.
-This can forecast bottlenecks, identify cost-optimized sourcing strategies, and quantify resilience under different policy regimes.
+- **Data Scientists**: Explore multidomain modeling opportunities by linking trade flows, labor costs, and logistics data.
+For example, combining **UN Comtrade import values** with **transport mode data (air vs. sea)** and **tariff schemes** enables the construction of predictive models for supply chain risks.
+This can anticipate bottlenecks, identify cost-optimized sourcing strategies, and quantify resilience under different trade policy regimes.